-April 30, 2021: Employer's quarterly federal tax return- Form 941
+April 30, 2022: Employer's quarterly federal tax returns

-Churches having nonminister employees (or one or more ministers who report their federal income taxes as employees and who have elected voluntary withholding) must file an employer's quarterly federal tax return (Form 941) for the first calendar quarter of 2021 by this date.
+Churches having nonminister employees (or one or more ministers who report their federal income taxes as employees and who have elected voluntary withholding) must file an employer's quarterly federal tax return (Form 941) for the first calendar quarter of 2022 by this date.

-Enclose a check in the total amount of all payroll taxes (withheld income taxes, the withheld employee's share of Social Security taxes, and the employer's share of Social Security taxes) if these taxes were less than \$2,500 on March 31, 2021.
+Enclose a check in the total amount of all payroll taxes (withheld income taxes, the withheld employee's share of Social Security taxes, and the employer's share of Social Security taxes) if these taxes were less than \$2,500 on March 31, 2022.

-For complete information, consult the 2021 Church & Clergy Tax Guide by Richard R. Hammar, JD, CPA.
+For complete information, consult the 2022 Church & Clergy Tax Guide by Richard R. Hammar, JD.
+CPA.
 Visit ChurchLawAndTax.com for the expert insights you need to manage tax issues with confidence.